Lichen0102/Multi-mode-Fault-Diagnosis-Datasets-with-TE-process/README.md

 ### Adjustment of mode

-- User can adjust parameters to achieve different modes by themselves.
+- Users can adjust parameters to achieve different modes by themselves.

 - Example (mode 2)